 When you get up to the scale of making a $100,000 trade, the average fee was $96.38, but the lowest fee was a mere $30.00.
 A third the price is a significant difference in cost.

 Don’t forget the features

 Brokerage isn’t the only factor to consider when deciding on a platform.
 While brokerage costs are always a relevant issue when choosing a trading platform, consumers also need to bear in mind their volume of trades, their personal experience, and which platform features may be relevant to their needs.

-Read our article on what investors should look for for further guidance and compare online share trading platforms on our website to find out which trading platforms offer outstanding value for money.
+Read our article on what investors should look for for further guidance and compare online share trading platforms on our website, or view a snapshot below, to find out which trading platforms offer outstanding value for money.

 The table below has been generated based on an average of 6 trades per month, and is sorted by Star Rating (highest first).